RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 ```

 Use `ls` to see what's in the directory.
 You should see a green file called `setup.sh`.
 This script requires elevated
 permissions, so we're going to run it as the _super user_.
-When the installation is finished, it will ask you to enter the name of
+The last step in the script asks you to enter the name of the
-the S3 bucket you made for the terraform state:
+S3 bucket you made for the terraform state.
+Type in the bucket name and press Return.

 ```
 sudo ./setup.sh
 ```

-If you make a mistake entering the bucket, you can just cancel with Ctrl-C and run the script again the same way.
+If you make a mistake entering the bucket, you can run the script again the same way and enter the right name.

 #### Run Terraform and Create Static Site